 How you present your business online can make or break your contracting business.
 Do you have a well-formatted website that is user-friendly?
 And what about your social media presence?

 “We live in a world where your online reputation can be your strongest asset or your biggest liability.” -Forbes

-These aspects are not something to ignore as they make a huge impact on your business.
+These aspects are not something to ignore because they make a huge impact on your business.

 No need to stress!
 These are all things that can be easily updated or created.

-Your website is a digital version of your brick and mortar.
-People will visit it before calling or visiting your shop and expect a LOT more from it.
+Your website is a digital version of your brick-and-mortar business.
+People will visit it before calling or visiting your shop and expect a lot more from it.

 Read "HVAC Website Design: Format Your Site With Clients in Mind" to go more in-depth about these guidelines and see some examples of how to use them.

 With an estimated 2.65 billion people using it, social media has a huge impact on the success of your business.
-If your heating, ventilation,and air conditioning company isn't already set up on at least one account we strongly recommend that you do so.
+If your HVAC company isn't already set up on at least one account, we strongly recommend that you do so.

 For most businesses, HVAC businesses especially, Facebook is the most beneficial social media platform to use.